thecointech/thecoin/docs/broker-database.md

 ## Action ID's

 Our ID's for buy/sell/bill are random.
 Although it is tempting to rely on external identifiers (eg - using txHash for Sale/uniqueId for purchases) we cannot do this because sales/bills do not have an appropriate identifier to use.
-Any failed tx recovery would need to rely on searching the action list anyway, which negates teh primary benefit of determinstic ID's.
+Any failed tx recovery would need to rely on searching the action list anyway, which negates the primary benefit of determinstic ID's.
 There is also no consistent identifier for e-transfers & direct deposits.
 Given this lack of consistency, it is best to simply use a random ID, index the event data, then perform searches to ensure new data is assigned to the appropriate actions events.

 ## Our NoSQL schema notation
 Firestore follows an Collection/Document structure, which is basically a map.